EveThan/HackED_2022_Notes-on-paper/README.md

 ## Worksite 🚧
 The Notes on Paper ipynb file is too large to be uploaded to GitHub!
 The completed project can be found <a href="https://colab.research.google.com/drive/1WMJ6wPWb0A0mwZyL16_OsF6U3sDkQkrc?usp=sharing" target="_blank">here</a>.

+It may look like the code cells are arranged out of order.
+They are arranged in that way to make demonstrating the project for HackED 2022 easier.
+With all the previous code cells already run, simply run the code cells after the title 'Demo for HackED 2022' one by one to do a demo.

 ## Goal 🎯
 To create an interactive program where the program plays a piano key when the user taps on the corresponding key letter on a piece of paper.